fbef0102/Game-Private_Plugin/Plugin_插件/Special_Infected_特感/l4d2_infected_spawn_auto_kill_time/readme.md

 * <details><summary>How does it work?</summary>

-	* After human infected spawns alive (not ghost state), count down 60 seconds.
+	* After infected spawns alive (not ghost state), count down 60 seconds.
-    * After 60 seconds, slay human infected no matter he was tank or pinned survivor.
+    * After 60 seconds, slay infected no matter he was tank or pinned survivor already.
     * Count down time paused when ghost state
-    * Apply bot too
+    * Apply to both human and AI infected
-    * Admin can type ```!autokill``` to turn off feature individually
 </details>

 * Require | 必要安裝